-Try your first Pisco Sour cocktail while staying in Paracas, the neighbouring town of Pisco.
+Try your first Pisco sour while staying in Pisco's neighbour of Paracas.

 Local bus (4.00 hour(s), 250km)

-Ica enjoys a dry, sunny climate year round and is known for its huge sand dunes.
-Located near the oasis of Huacachina, the dunes are perfect subjects for photographs and for a favourite local past time: sandboarding.
-Apart from the dunes, Ica is famous for its wines, and there are several wineries and distilleries in the area.
+Ica enjoys a dry, sunny climate year-round and is known for its huge sand dunes.
+Located around the nearby oasis of Huacachina, the dunes are perfect subjects for photography and for a favourite local past time: sandboarding.
+Apart from the dunes, Ica is famous for its wines and there are several wineries and distilleries in the area.

 Huacachina Oasis visit

-Day 4 Nazca/Arequipa (1B) Travel south to one of the world's greatest archaeological mysteries, the Nazca Lines.
+Day 4 Nazca/Arequipa Travel south to one of the world's greatest archaeological mysteries, the Nazca Lines.
 The lines consist of patterns and pictures etched in the ground, crisscrossing a wide area of flat desert.
-It's difficult to make out the lines from the ground.
-The best view is from a light aircraft, which can easily be arranged.
+From the ground, we can make out very little, and the best view is from a light aircraft, which can easily be arranged.

-Remains of the Nazca culture are still visible during the included tour of the ancient Pre-Inca desert cemetery site of Chauchilla, with 1500-year-old mummies, bones, and pottery on the desert floor.
+Remains of the Nazca culture are still visible during our included tour of the ancient Pre-Inca desert cemetery site of Chauchilla, with 2000-year-old mummies, bones, and pottery on the desert floor.
 The tour also includes a visit to an artisan’s workshop, where modern masters create Nazca style pottery.

 Later, board a night bus to Arequipa.